FulgerYilmaz/ta_qualification1/README.md

  API_KEY: Required to import tests to Calliope.pro.
 Can be found on your Calliope.pro account page
  PROFILE_ID: Tests will be imported in one of your profiles on Calliope.pro.
 ```

-### About scenarios:
+### About api scenarios:
 Automated scenarios are:
-- Create account (api and ui)
-- Login (ui)
+- Get Pet Request (api)
-- Add to cart (api)
+- Get Pet Request (api)
-- Delete from cart (api)
+- Post Pet Request (api)

+### About ui scenarios:
+Automated scenarios are:
+- Elements Section (ui)
+- Elements Section (ui)
+- Widgets Section  (ui)

-These are the most critical features for an ecommerce website.
+These are the most critical features for website.
-If website visitors can not add items to the cart and remove it if they did not like it,
+If website visitors can not click the section and see the features, they will not be able to see the content, then nothing
-can not sign up and sign in to check and track their orders, then they have no reasons to stay.
+reasons for staying.

-For the next step: Automate **Make payment** scenarios to complete smoke suit.
+For the next step: Automate rest of sections for %100 coverage.